ORNL/s3m-sdk-python/README.md

 <<<<<<< HEAD
 # Overview

-This repository contains the `olcf_api` library of python modules wrapping the [OLCF's Secure Scientific Service Mesh (S3M) REST APIs][olcf-s3m-api-docs], and a collection of python command-line tools that make it easy to test the library and interact with S3M.
+This repository contains the `olcf_s3m_api` library of python modules wrapping the [OLCF's Secure Scientific Service Mesh (S3M) REST APIs][olcf-s3m-api-docs], and a collection of python command-line tools that make it easy to test the library and interact with S3M.